Best Approximate Quantum Compiling Problems: Approximate quantum compiling as mathematical optimization

 To properly define what we mean by ``best'' circuit representation, we define the metric as the Frobenius norm between the unitary matrix of the compiled circuit $V$ and the target unitary matrix $U$, i.e., $\|V - U\|_{\mathrm{F}}$.
 This choice is motivated by mathematical programming considerations, and it is related to other formulations that appear in the literature (see Remark~\ref{rem:fid}).

 We are now ready to formalize the approximate quantum compiling problem as follows.

-\emph{Given a target special unitary matrix $U \in \SU(2^n)$ and a set of constraints, in terms of connectivity and depth, find the closest special unitary matrix $V \in \mathcal{V} \subseteq \SU(2^n)$, where $\mathcal{V} $ represents the set of special unitary matrices that can be realized with rotations and CNOT gates alone and satisfy both connectivity and depth constraints, by solving the following mathematical program: }
+\emph{Given a target special unitary matrix $U \in \SU(2^n)$ and a set of constraints, in terms of connectivity and \cmt{length}, find the closest special unitary matrix $V \in \mathcal{V} \subseteq \SU(2^n)$, where $\mathcal{V} $ represents the set of special unitary matrices that can be realized with rotations and CNOT gates alone and satisfy both connectivity and \cmt{length} constraints, by solving the following mathematical program: }